Psychopathology

-Psychopathology is the study of abnormal cognition, behaviour, and experiences which differs according to social norms and rests upon a number of constructs that are deemed to be the social norm at any particular era.
+Psychopathology is the study of mental illness.
+It includes the signs and symptoms of all mental disorders.
+The field includes abnormal cognition, maladaptive behavior, and experiences which differ according to social norms.
+This discipline is an in-depth look into symptoms, behaviors, causes, course, development, categorization, treatments, strategies, and more.

 Biological psychopathology is the study of the biological etiology of abnormal cognitions, behaviour and experiences.
-Child psychopathology is a specialisation applied to children and adolescents.
-Animal psychopathology is a specialisation applied to non-human animals.
-This concept is linked to the philosophical ideas first outlined by Galton (1869) and is linked to the appliance of eugenical ideations around what constitutes the human.
+Child psychopathology is a specialization applied to children and adolescents.

 History

 Early explanations for mental illnesses were influenced by religious belief and superstition.
 Psychological conditions that are now classified as mental disorders were initially attributed to possessions by evil spirits, demons, and the devil.
 This idea was widely accepted up until the sixteenth and seventeenth centuries.
-Individuals who had these so-called "possessions" were tortured as treatment or as Foucault outlines in the History of Madness: viewed as seers (Joan of Arc).
-Religious practitioners used this technique in hoping to bring their patients back to sanity but increasingly there was the shift to the great confinement.

-The Greek physician Hippocrates was one of the first to reject the idea that mental disorders were caused by possession of demons or the devil.
+The Greek physician Hippocrates was one of the first to reject the idea that mental disorders were the result of possession by demons or the devil, and instead looked to natural causes.
 He firmly believed the symptoms of mental disorders were due to diseases originating in the brain.
 Hippocrates suspected that these states of insanity were due to imbalances of fluids in the body.
-He identified these fluids to be four in particular: blood, black bile, yellow bile, and phlegm.
-This later became the basis of the chemical imbalance theory used widely within the present.
+He identified four fluids in particular: blood, black bile, yellow bile, and phlegm.
+This later became the basis of the chemical imbalance theory used widely today.

 Furthermore, not far from Hippocrates, the philosopher Plato would come to argue the mind, body, and spirit worked as a unit.
 Any imbalance brought to these compositions of the individual could bring distress or lack of harmony within the individual.
 This philosophical idea would remain in perspective until the seventeenth century.
 It was later challenged by Laing (1960) along with Laing and Esterson (1964) who noted that it was the family environment that led to the formation of adaptive strategies.

 In the eighteenth century's Romantic Movement, the idea that healthy parent-child relationships provided sanity became a prominent idea.
 Philosopher Jean-Jacques Rousseau introduced the notion that trauma in childhood could have negative implications later in adulthood.

+In the 1600s and 1700s insane asylums started to be opened to house those with mental disorders.
+Asylums were places where restraint techniques and treatments could be tested on patients who were confined.
+These were early precursors for psychiatric hospitals.

+In 1875 the German book Textbook of Forensic Psychopathology was published, written by Richard von Krafft-Ebing, which became a standard psychiatric textbook for Universities across Germany.

 The scientific discipline of psychopathology was founded by Karl Jaspers in 1913.
 It was referred to as "static understanding" and its purpose was to graphically recreate the "mental phenomenon" experienced by the client.
+A few years earlier, in 1899, the German book Lehrbuch der Psychopathologischen Untersuchungs-Methoden was published by Robert Sommer.